Zone 5

 Biltmore Theater, Wyona and New Lots Avenue

-The Biltmore was opened in 1927 and lasted into the 1970s.
+The Biltmore was opened in 1927 and closed in 1971.
 The building sat empty for a number of years in hopes of revitalization, but was finally demolished sometime around 2000 (I'm looking for confirmation of that).
 It is now a parking lot for a local supermarket.

 Riverdale Hospital